 Continue to read the Purpose Driven Life.

 Ramp up your day 25 detox program by Fulfilling your purpose – do something to help.
 Pray “Father, bring people to this website and give them a chance to overcome addiction, find your love, start to find their purpose and to start to find joy again.”

 Read John 22, 2nd Corinthians 6 and Proverbs 20

-Thankyou for reading day 25 to learn how you can get rid of drugs and drinking.
+Thankyou for reading day 25 to learn self help strategies to quit drugs and drinking.